PANORAMIC TOUR OF THE ORKNEY ISLANDS

-- We stop for a photostop at the site of the Standing Stones of Stennes.
+- We will pass by the site of the Standing Stones of Stennes.
 Dating back more than 5,000 years, this archaeological treasure is one of the oldest stone circles in Great Britain.

 - Finally, we board our coach to continue along the north-west coast of the historic Scapa Flow.
 We can take photos of the impressive landscapes, while our tour guide tells us the dramatic war stories which make this natural port one of the most well-known in the world.

 - We return to our ship moored in Kirkwall.